pysmo.tools.iccs

 >>>

->>> update_pick(iccs)
+>>> fig, ax, widgets = update_pick(iccs)

 >>>

-Source code in src/pysmo/tools/iccs/_functions.py
+Source code in src/pysmo/tools/iccs/plot.py

 update_timewindow